L-Leite/cso2-launcher/README.md

 Once successfully generated, you can open ```CSO2Launcher.sln``` and build the project in your preferred configuration.

 If built successfully, you will find the launcher inside ```out/bin/Win32/[your configuration]```.

-## Bug reporting

-When creating an issue, [try to use a template](https://github.com/Ochii/cso2-launcher/issues/new/choose).
-This helps us understanding your problem better.

-You can also see the [current open issues](https://github.com/Ochii/cso2-launcher/issues) at anytime.

-## Pull requests

-Improvements and suggestions are welcomed, create a [pull request](https://github.com/Ochii/cso2-launcher/pulls).

 ## Libraries used